gaybro8777/mongodb_queue/README.md

 queue.enqueue(person)
 faculty_member = queue.dequeue(MongoDBQueue::DEFAULT_QUEUE, {status: :processing})

-# Remove documents that have finished some processing
+# Remove documents that have finished processing
 queue.remove_all([:success, :error])

 # Requeue documents that have been in a dequeued status for 5 minutes (300 seconds)